-Hoda Kotb Excites Fans By Posting New Photos With Jena Bush Hager: ‘Can’t Wait To Be Reunited On Again On TV’
+Hoda Kotb Excites Fans By Posting New Photos With Jenna Bush Hager: ‘Can’t Wait To Be Reunited On Again On TV’

 “So happy for @jennabhager and looking forward to @hodakotb‘s return!!!!!!
 Let’s Go Y’all!!!!!!,” one more commented.

-As fans know, Jena was named Kathie Lee Gifford’s replacement after she announced that she was leaving the 10 a.m. hour of The Today Show to pursue other aspects of her career.
+As fans know, Jenna was named as Kathie Lee Gifford’s replacement after she announced that she was leaving the 10 a.m. hour of The Today Show to pursue other aspects of her career.
 Bush Hager and Kotb appeared together on the show for a short time before Hoda left in April following the birth of her second daughter.
-Soon Jena will be taking some time off herself after she welcomes baby number three.
+Soon, Jenna will be taking some time off herself after she welcomes her third child.